International Energy Forum

 The International Energy Forum (IEF) is an inter-governmental, non-profit international organisation which aims to foster greater mutual understanding and awareness of common energy interests among its members.
-The 71 Member Countries of the Forum are signatories to the IEF Charter, which outlines the framework of the global energy dialogue through this inter-governmental arrangement.
+The 73 Member Countries of the Forum are signatories to the IEF Charter, which outlines the framework of the global energy dialogue through this inter-governmental arrangement.

-The IEF is the neutral facilitator of informal, open, informed and continuing global energy dialogue.
-Recognising their interdependence in the field of energy, the member countries of the IEF co-operate under the neutral framework of the Forum to foster greater mutual understanding and awareness of common energy interests in order to ensure global energy security.

-The IEF is unique in that participants not only include IEA and OPEC countries, but also key international actors such as Brazil, China, India, Mexico, Russia, and South Africa.
+Participants not only include IEA and OPEC countries, but also key international actors such as Brazil, China, India, Mexico, Russia, and South Africa.
 The IEF member countries account for more than 90 percent of global oil and gas supply and demand.

 The Forum's biennial Ministerial Meetings are the world's largest gathering of Energy Ministers.
-The magnitude and diversity of this engagement is a testament to the position of the IEF as a neutral facilitator and honest broker of solutions in the common interest.

-Through the Forum and its associated events, IEF Ministers, their officials, energy industry executives, and other experts engage in a dialogue of increasing importance to global energy security.
+Through the Forum and its associated events, IEF Ministers, their officials, energy industry executives, and other experts engage in a dialogue on global energy security.

 The IEF is promoted by a permanent Secretariat based in the Diplomatic Quarter of Riyadh, Saudi Arabia.

 The International Energy Forum also coordinates the Joint Organisations Data Initiative (JODI) which is a concrete outcome of the global energy dialogue.

-Mission statement

-The International Energy Forum aims to provide a platform for member-states to have access to open discussion and dialogue between countries that make up the global energy market.
-The Forum aims to gather all aspects of the energy market; producer, consumer and transit states.
-The goal of the forum is to create better understanding of the market on all sides, and to increase mutual awareness and understanding of existing member states.